ffigura/Euler-deconvolution-python/README.md

 	Python script to generate the figures in the synthetic tests results.

 - estimates_statistics.py:
-	Python script to compute the mean of the depth estimates.
+	Python script to compute the mean of the north, east and depth estimates.

 Test data: